scalar-labs/scalardb/docs/two-phase-commit-transactions.md

 For additional configurations, see [ScalarDB Configurations](configurations.md).

-## How to execute two-phase commit transactions
+## How to execute transactions with a two-phase commit interface

 To execute a two-phase commit transaction, you must get the transaction manager instance.
 Then, the Coordinator process can begin or start the transaction, and the participant can process the transaction.

 ### Get a `TwoPhaseCommitTransactionManager` instance

-You first need to get a `TwoPhaseCommitTransactionManager` instance to execute two-phase commit transactions.
+You first need to get a `TwoPhaseCommitTransactionManager` instance to execute transactions with a two-phase commit interface.

 To get a `TwoPhaseCommitTransactionManager` instance, you can use `TransactionFactory` as follows: